got-10k/toolkit/README.md

 # GOT-10k Python Toolkit

 This repository contains the official python toolkit for running experiments and evaluate performance on [GOT-10k](https://got-10k.github.io) benchmark.
-For convenience, it also provides unofficial implementation of tracking pipelines for [OTB](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html) and [VOT](http://votchallenge.net) benchmarks.
 The code is written in pure python and is compile-free.
 Although we support both python2 and python3, we recommend python3 for better performance.

+For convenience, the toolkit also provides unofficial implementation of dataset interfaces and tracking pipelines for [OTB](http://cvlab.hanyang.ac.kr/tracker_benchmark/index.html), [VOT](http://votchallenge.net), [DTB70](https://github.com/flyers/drone-tracking) and [TColor128](http://www.dabi.temple.edu/~hbling/data/TColor-128/TColor-128.html) benchmarks.

 [GOT-10k](https://got-10k.github.io) is a large, high-diversity and one-shot database for evaluating generic purposed visual trackers.
 If you use the GOT-10k database or toolkits for a research publication, please consider citing: